threader/PC-Tuning/docs/post-install.md

 - Disable all messages in ``Control Panel> System and Security > Action Center > Change Action Center settings > Change Security and Maintenance settings``.

-    - Note: This section is named ``Security and Maintenance`` on Windows 10
+    - Note: This section is named ``Security and Maintenance`` on Windows 10+

 ## Removing Bloatware

-Windows 10 stores installed applications both in the legacy & immersive control panel.
-Before we remove bloatware via bruteforce on linux, we may as well uninstall what Windows allows us to.
+Before we remove bloatware via bruteforce on linux, we may as well uninstall what windows allows us to.

 - Uninstall bloatware in ``Control Panel > Programs > Programs and Features``.